matrix-org/synapse/docs/workers.md

 may wish to run multiple groups of workers handling different endpoints so that load balancing can be done in different ways.

-You could create multiple worker configuration files manually or additionally use a simple `bash` script, such as
+You could create multiple worker configuration files manually or alternatively use a simple `bash` script.
+For example:

 ```#!/bin/bash
 for i in {1..5}